Skip to main content

 • character development

-The character development is praised for creating a compelling rival, showcasing significant growth and depth that enhances the overall narrative.
+The character development is praised for creating a compelling rival, highlighting the depth and growth of the character throughout the game.

 • “This guy is a pretty cool rival; the character development is fantastic.”